 The fiscal year 2010 was the Obama administration's first budget.
 It estimated revenue and spending from October 1, 2009, to September 30, 2010.
 It was passed on April 3, 2009, ahead of schedule.

-In FY 2010, the Federal government received $2.165 trillion in revenue.
-The budget estimated receipts of $2.6 trillion, but the recession took a bite out income and subsequent taxes.
-Income taxes contributed nearly half (45 percent), social security taxes added 34 percent, corporate taxes were 12 percent, and the remaining 9 percent was from excise taxes.
+The Federal government received $2.165 trillion in revenue in FY 2010.
+The budget estimated receipts of $2.6 trillion, but the recession took a bite out of income and subsequent taxes.
+Income taxes contributed nearly half (45%), Social Security taxes added 34%, corporate taxes were 12%, and the remaining 9% was from excise taxes.

 Spending: Budgeted and Actual

 Spending was budgeted at $3.8 trillion.
 Actual spending was less, at $3.456 trillion.
-Over half went toward the mandatory budget, such as Social Security, Medicare and Medicaid.
+Over half went toward the mandatory budget, such as Social Security, Medicare, and Medicaid.
 These expenditures have been mandated by law, and require an act of Congress to change.
-Around 40 percent of spending, or $1.306 trillion, went toward the discretionary budget, which the President and Congress negotiate each year.
+Around 40% of spending, or $1.306 trillion, went toward the discretionary budget, which the President and Congress negotiate each year.

-The Mandatory Budget was $2 trillion, or 52.6 percent of the budget.
+The Mandatory Budget was $2 trillion, or 52.6% of the budget.
 The largest items were Social Security and Medicare payments to recipients, as follows: